NoodlesFi/docs/api/ohlcv.md

 ```

 ## Notes
-- The API key for the Pro plan will have a higher rate limit and access to more APIs.
-- The `from` and `to` timestamps should be within a reasonable range to avoid performance issues.
-If the `from` and `to` range is too large, the data will automatically be truncated to a maximum of 500 buckets.
-- The API response is optimized for speed and may include only the most relevant data points based on the `limit` parameter.
+- The response is optimized for speed and may include only the most recent bucket that has trades, ignoring some buckets.
 ---

-_Last updated: March 2025_